Deleting posts automatically in Mastodon after a certain time period

 Couldn’t Mastodon at least show a few old posts instead of blank profiles?

 The main thing preventing backfilling from being used has been concern about stress on servers, especially if an account has thousands of past posts to backfill.
 A possible compromise might be letting servers decide for themselves if they will allow backfilling, and how many posts they are willing to backfill.
-Perhaps smaller servers could allow at least a few posts to be backfilled in order to avoid possible blank profiles.

-If you’re comfortable using Github, you can let the developers of Mastodon know you want some kind of backfilling to be possible by giving a thumbs up on the relevant issue ⧉, and if you have your own ideas you can contribute to the thread.
+If you’re comfortable using Github, you can let the developers of Mastodon know you want some kind of backfilling to be implemented by giving a thumbs up on the relevant issue ⧉, and if you have your own ideas you can contribute to the thread.

 ↩ Back to the front page